 of South Carolina appointed a select investigatory committee chaired by Congressman Joseph Pearson

 of North Carolina.
 The committee discovered several financial discrepancies, including what it claimed to be nearly $20,000 in missing funds.
 Magruder addressed a letter to Speaker

 of Kentucky introduced a resolution to remove Magruder from office.
 Though the House postponed the vote for a week, Magruder resigned days later.
 In a letter to the Speaker, he professed “my entire innocence and ignorance of any misapplication of the public moneys,” and further defended his brother by noting that he could have accounted for all his expenditures “had not the unfortunate conflagration of the Capitol destroyed his accounts.”
-Patrick Magruder retired to his wife’s family plantation near Petersburg, Virginia, where he died in 1819.
+Patrick Magruder retired to a plantation owned by his wife’s family near Petersburg, Virginia, where he died in 1819.